UCDavisLibrary/ava/README.md

 1. Save the file where you would like to keep it.
 You may need to remove an additional .txt extension that may get automatically added to the file name.
 You file extension should be .geojson

 # What is the long-term plan for this data?
-Version 1.0 will be released once all of the AVAs in California are completed.
+Version 1.0 will be released once all of the AVAs in California are completed and proofed for quality.
 The data will be offered as a fixed set of boundaries (no longer updated) here on our GitHub site but also in the UC Davis Library Digital Asset Management System.
 Work will continue on additional AVA boundaries.
 Definitions for additional versions will depend on partnerships and resource availability.

 # UC Davis Library Project Team:
 [Vessela Ensberg](https://www.library.ucdavis.edu/author/vessela-ensberg/)  (Program Director, Data Management Program)